 Vasquez & Company LLP has over 50 years of experience in performing audit, accounting & consulting services for all types of nonprofit organizations, for-profit companies, governmental entities and publicly traded companies.
 Vasquez is a member of the RSM US Alliance.
 RSM US Alliance provides its members with access to resources of RSM US LLP.
 RSM US Alliance member firms are separate and independent businesses and legal entities that are responsible for their own acts and omissions, and each are separate and independent from RSM US LLP.
-The separate and independent from RSM US LLP.
-RSM US LLP.
-RSM US Alliance have access to RSM International, a global network of independent audit, tax, and consulting firms.
+RSM US LLP is the U.S. member firm of RSM International, a global network of nedependent audit, tax, and consulting firms.
 Members of RSM US Alliance have access to RSM International resources through RSM US LLP but are not member firms of RSM International.
 Visit rsmus.com/about us for more information regarding RSM US LLP and RSM International.
 The RSMTM logo is used under license by RSM US LLP.
 RSM US Alliance products and services are proprietary to RSM US LLP.